-14 UIEDVPOA, § 2 (5).
+&lt;sup>14 UIEDVPOA, § 2 (5).

-- enforcement officer of this state may consider other information in determining whether there is probable cause to believe that a valid Canadian protection order exists. - (d) If a law enforcement officer of this state determines that an otherwise valid Canadian protection order cannot be enforced because the respondent has not been notified or served with the order, the officer shall inform the protected individual of that fact and inform the protected individual that the respondent will be informed of the order.
-After notice to the protected individual, the law enforcement officer shall inform the respondent of the order, make a reasonable effort to serve a copy of the order on the respondent, and allow the respondent a reasonable opportunity to comply with the order before the officer enforces the order. - (e) Registration or filing in this state of a Canadian protection order is not required for its enforcement under this [act].
+- the Canadian protection order as if it were an order of a tribunal. - 2 (b) Presentation of a copy of a Canadian protection order that identifies both the protected - 3 individual and the respondent and, on its face, is currently in effect constitutes probable cause to - 4 believe that a valid Canadian protection order exists.
+For the purposes of this section, the - 5 Canadian protection order may be inscribed on a record.
+Presentation of a certified copy of a - 6 Canadian protection order is not required for enforcement. - (c) If a Canadian protection order is not presented as provided in subsection (b), a law enforcement officer of this state may consider other information in determining whether there is - 9 probable cause to believe that a valid Canadian protection order exists. - (d) If a law enforcement officer of this state determines that an otherwise valid Canadian protection order cannot be enforced because the respondent has not been notified or served with the order, the officer shall inform the respondent of the order, make a reasonable effort to serve a copy of the order on the respondent, and allow the respondent a reasonable opportunity to comply with the order before the officer enforces the order. - (e) Registration or filing in this state of a Canadian protection order is not required for its enforcement under this [act].